sapphrdavis/SubspaceTeaTi.me/_posts/2021-12-07-1970-Present-Incumbency-and-Redistricting.md

 ### Vacancies ###
-1. California 22: Devin Nunes resigned on December 31, 2021, and special election to be held on June 7, 2022.
+1. California 22: Devin Nunes resigned on December 31, 2021, and a special election will be held on June 7, 2022.